 Kos is easily accessible by charter flights from most European countries or by a short 50-minute connecting flight from Athens Airport.

 Our boats in Kos are available for both skippered and bareboat rentals and include a wide variety of our most popular sailing yachts and catamarans.
-Special charter arrangements are also available including single day charters and rentals for special events including company excursions, weddings and honeymoon trips.
+Special charter arrangements are also available including private day trips/tours and rentals for special events including company excursions, weddings and honeymoon trips.

 Kos Marina and its immediate vicinity, located on the northeast tip of the island within Kos town, offers plenty of sightseeing, shopping and dining options.
 From Kos Airport the Marina is a mere 22km, less than 30-minute taxi ride.